Second Session, 43rd Parliament

 School Students and Improv Team

-a group of seven drama students from Langley’s R.E.
-Mountain Secondary School attended the Canadian Improv Games national festival.
+Misty Van Popta: Just this past weekend a group of seven drama students from Langley’s R.E.
+Mountain Secondary School attended the Canadian Improv Games National Festival.

 These seven students won the Lower Mainland regional competition earlier this year and recently jetted off to Ottawa to compete and participate in workshops with 15 other teams from across Canada.
-This is the eighth time that Mountain has made it to nationals since the early 2000s, and the third time for some of these students under the great instruction of Gura Sidhu and UBC student teacher Miguel Thompson.
+This is the eighth time that Mountain has made it to nationals since the early 2000s and the third time for some of these students under the great instruction of Gura Sidhu and UBC student teacher Miguel Thompson.

 As a self-confessed drama geek myself, we all know that life often requires improvisation, thinking on our feet and reacting to the situations around us.
 The R.E.
-Mountain School’s drama department is teaching those very skills to Langley youth now, valuable skills that these young people will use forever moving forward.
+Mountain School’s drama department is teaching those very skills to Langley youth now — valuable skills that these young people will use forever, moving forward.

-Agatha, Ava, Gina, Jacob, Landon, Logan and Rylan: winning silver medal in the 2026 competition, which is also your graduating year, is quite an accomplishment, and you should be proud of yourselves.
+Agatha, Ava, Geena, Jacob, Landon, Logan and Rylan: winning silver medal in the 2026 competition, which is also your graduating year, is quite an accomplishment, and you should be proud of yourselves.
 While having fun in an unscripted art form, you are gaining an invaluable skill, setting you up for success.

-Keep up the good work and make sure to invite me out to watch one of your classes.
-I’m terrible at improv, but love to watch students learn their craft.
+Keep up the good work, and make sure to invite me out to watch one of your classes.
+I’m terrible at improv but love to watch students learn their craft.

 50th Anniversary of